qmacro/managed-associations-in-cap/flow.md

 ## Starting point

-This is the starting point.
+This is where we start the journey.
 Let's begin with just `Books` and `Authors` defined as entities in `db/schema.cds`, with no relationships between them.
 Some basic CSV data is all that we need.
 Note that at this point, no services are defined.

-**`db/schema.cds`**
+👉 Prepare the following files and content.

+In `db/schema.cds`:

 ```cds
 namespace bookshop;